-Children’s Hearings Scotland (CHS) recruits, trains and supports around 3,000 volunteers across Scotland.
+Children’s Hearings Scotland (CHS) recruits, trains and supports around 2,500 volunteers across Scotland.
 Our volunteer roles are Panel Members and Area Support Team (AST) members.
-Panel Members make legal decisions with and for children and young people in children’s hearings, and AST members provide support and guidance to those Panel Members locally.
+Panel Members make legal decisions with, and for, children and young people in children’s hearings, and AST members provide support and guidance to those Panel Members locally.
 You may have heard of us being referred to as the Children’s Panel too.

 We have 2,500 fantastic volunteers in our community, with six different volunteer roles: